A Common Approach to IP Address Encryption

 What is IPCrypt?

-The specification offers both deterministic format-preserving and non-deterministic approaches that work with both IPv4 and IPv6 addresses.
+IPCrypt is a simple, open specification that defines methods for encrypting and obfuscating IP addresses.
+It offers both deterministic format-preserving and non-deterministic approaches that work with both IPv4 and IPv6 addresses.

 Simplicity is a core value in IPCrypt's design.
 Rather than trying to create new cryptographic methods, we've used established standards that are well-understood and widely available, making it easier for anyone to implement.